Partner, Swomley & Tennen, LLP

 Sex Crimes (S): LAW JD 947

 Over the last few decades, the public has become increasingly concerned about sexual crimes.
 In addition to harsher punishments, several civil, collateral consequences have become common such as indefinite commitment and registration.
 This class will explore how sexual offenses are dealt with in the criminal justice system and the underlying reasoning for the heightened attention, including morality, statistical data, and psychological/scientific evidence.
 We will discuss the limitations, if any, that govern collateral consequences such as indefinite civil commitment and registration (e.g. Constitutional restrictions, scientific uncertainty).
 The class aims to challenge preconceived notions of sex crimes and sex offenders through case law, guest speakers, academic literature, and real life scenarios.
-NOTE: This seminar does not satisfy the Upper-class Writing Requirement.
-GRADING NOTICE: This course does not offer the CR/NC/H option. **A student who fails to attend the initial meeting of a seminar (designated by an (S) in the title), or to obtain permission to be absent from either the instructor or the Registrar, may be administratively dropped from the seminar.
-Students who are on a wait list for a seminar are required to attend the first seminar meeting to be considered for enrollment.FALL 2015: LAW JD 947 A1 , Sep 2nd to Dec 2nd 2015
+NOTE: This class does not satisfy the upper-class writing requirement.
+GRADING NOTICE: This course does not offer the CR/NC/H option.
+PRACTICUM OPTION: A limited number of students may apply to enroll in the Sex Crimes Practicum (JD962). **A student who fails to attend the initial meeting of a seminar (designated by an (S) in the title), or to obtain permission to be absent from either the instructor or the Registrar, may be administratively dropped from the seminar.
+Students who are on a wait list for a seminar are required to attend the first seminar meeting to be considered for enrollment.FALL 2017: LAW JD 947 A1 , Sep 6th to Dec 6th 2017